RevSquare/gipsy/README.rst

 Gipsy
 #####

 Set of libraries used for the gipsy project.

-Those librairies are only compatible with django >= 1.6.
+Compatibility:

+* gipsy 2.0 supports Django >= 1.10
+* gipsy 1.4 supports Django 1.6 to 1.8

 *******
 Install